 Brigham and Women's Hospital to care for adults with cancer.
 Dana-Farber provides outpatient services on its Longwood campus and satellite locations; Dana-Farber provides inpatient services

 at its Inpatient Hospital located within Brigham and Women's Hospital.

-The Dana-Farber/Brigham and Women's Cancer Center cares for adult patients in 13 specialized centers, each devoted to helping people fight a different type of cancer.
+The Dana-Farber Brigham Cancer Center cares for adult patients in 13 specialized centers, each devoted to helping people fight a different type of cancer.
 The specialists in each center work as a team to provide expert evaluation and care.